Trusted WordPress tutorials, when you need them most.

 The first thing you need to do is install and activate the plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, the default WordPress search form will automatically use the Ajax live search feature.
+Upon activation, the default WordPress search form will automatically use the Ajax live search function.
 If you visit your site and start typing into the search bar, then you’ll see the instant search in action.

-Change the Default Search URL Slug
+2. Change the Default Search URL Slug

 By default, WordPress search URLs typically look something like this: